Your expert guide: the best museums in Mexico

 Quintana Roo

 Quintana Roo might not strike you as a super cultural place to visit but prepare to be surprised.
-Not only can you visit the wonderful Maya ruins such as Chichén Itzá, Coba and Tulum while staying in Quintana Roo but also fabulous museums and even, down in Bacalar, a museum with in fort (it was here that I first realised that the British were pirates in this region).
+Not only can you visit the wonderful Maya ruins such as Chichén Itzá, Coba and Tulum, but also fabulous museums and even, down in Bacalar, a museum within fort.

 MUSA (Museo Subacuático de Arte)